SuddenDevelopment/business/security.md

 These are some of the areas people consider for security specialty.
 They roughly align to products and in recommended priority order.
 The more you can check off with fewer products the better.
 3 through 10 are considered so basic that it's recommended for the average home computer user.
 1 & 2 are simply necessary to ensure they are happening.

-1. **Designate Someone who is responsible for security**, preferably full time.
+1. **Designate Someone who is responsible for security**, :white_check_mark: preferably full time.
-1. **Policy and Procedure**: Know what to do and communicate it.
+1. **Policy and Procedure**: :white_check_mark: Know what to do and communicate it.
-1. **Endpoint Protection**: What used to be known as antivirus, with higher standards
+1. **Endpoint Protection**: :wrench: What used to be known as antivirus, with higher standards
-1. **Multi Factor Authentication**: require this for all critical accounts for employees and customers
+1. **Multi Factor Authentication**: :gear: require this for all critical accounts for employees and customers
-1. **Employee Awareness Training**: Make your employees harder to social engineer
+1. **Employee Awareness Training**: :white_check_mark: Make your employees harder to social engineer
-1. **Firewall**, Firewall management: the most basic network protection for all systems
+1. **Firewall** :wrench: , Firewall management :white_check_mark: :  the most basic network protection for all systems
-1. **Patching**: stay up to date on all firmware, operating systems, applications, dependancies
+1. **Patching**: :white_check_mark: stay up to date on all firmware, operating systems, applications, dependancies
-1. **Identify what is critical**.
-Data & Systems
+1. **Identify what is critical**.:white_check_mark: Data & Systems
 	1. Code repositories, proprietary information
 	1. customer account information
 	1. Accounting data